chilakamarryk-collab/chatbot-biobuddy/README.md

 Solution: BioBuddy
-  - BioBuddy offers a two sided interface: for businesses, they can ask the chatbot the most sustainable packgaging/material to use for their product & budget for people looking to learn more about waste sorting: just ask BioBuddy the most eco-friendly way to dispose of your item!
+  - BioBuddy offers a two sided interface: for businesses, they can ask the chatbot the most sustainable packgaging/material to use for their product & budget;
+    for people looking to learn more about waste sorting: just ask BioBuddy the most eco-friendly way to dispose of your item!